 For individuals and companies doing business with the national security components of the federal government, (DoD, DOJ, CIA, NSA, NRO, DHS, Foreign Service at State Department, and many others), a security clearance is essential.
 And the loss of a security clearance can quickly result in the loss of your livelihood or contract.

-McAdoo Gordon & Associates guides individuals and companies through the clearance process, from the initial application through the investigation to the formal process of fighting a denial or revocation if necessary.
+Leslie McAdoo Gordon for many years guided individuals and companies through the clearance process, from the initial application through the investigation to the formal process of fighting a denial or revocation if necessary.

 Advice about Getting or Staying Cleared

-We regularly provide confidential advice about whether a person can be cleared or will have trouble getting - or staying - cleared based on that person's specific situation.
+Leslie regularly provides confidential advice about whether a person can be cleared or will have trouble getting - or staying - cleared based on that person's specific situation.
 You would benefit from this kind of advice before you apply if you are a first-time applicant, or after you've been cleared if something new has come up in your life or your circumstances have changed.
-We also provide advice to cleared persons who need to self-report new or adverse information (such as an arrest) to their security officer.
+Leslie also provides advice to cleared persons who need to self-report new or adverse information (such as an arrest) to their security officer.

 This advice is given in a consultation with an experienced attorney, who evaluates your chances of success based on your issues and works with you to develop a plan of action to improve your odds of success either now or in the future.
 In a small number of cases where the evaluation determines that a denial or revocation is likely, the advice involves an explanation of that process and how to navigate it, an evaluation of whether it's likely you can be cleared later in the future, and if appropriate, a plan of action to start improving your odds of success.